-Being creative at work is one of the best things you can do to make an impact in your company and boost your career at the same time.
+Being creative at work is one of the best things you can do to boost your career and making an impact in your company.

-For this reason, I want to give you some ideas that you can implement in your professional life, no matter of the workplace.
-This will help you to slowly improve your creative thinking abilities which will benefit you in many more areas, not just at work.
+In this article, I want to give you some ideas that you can implement in your professional life.
+This will hopefully help you to improve your creative thinking and spot opportunities to make a mark in your company.

-How Creativity At Work Can Boost Your Career
+How Creativity At Work Can Skyrocket Your Career

-Especially if you are working in a traditional industry it can be hard to grasp the value of creativity if no one cares.
+If you are working in a traditional industry it can be hard to push the value of creativity if no one cares.

 Creativity is the most important skill to master and the greatest gift of the mind.
 There are very few people who use their full creative potential on a daily basis.
 But in the 21st century it is even more important to embrace creative problem solving and visual thinking skills than ever before.

-Without further ado, let’s jump straight into the ideas of how to be creative at work:
+Without further ado, here are some ideas how to spark creativity at work:

 In practical terms, this means that you need to get your table organized and inject elements that sparks creativity.
 Here are a few suggestions: